colts70/The-Semantic-Web-Stack-Semantic-First-Hop-Deterministic-First-Hop-SFH-DFH-/README.md

 📜 License

-MIT License.
-Free to use, fork, modify, and embed in any system.
+MIT License — free to use, fork, modify, embed.

 🙏 Attribution